Ghislain1/ZoeProg/README.md

 # Intro

 - Motivation
-- Grund
-- Ziel: This is an Interface to install program from your local PC.
+- Goal: This is an Interface to install program from your local PC.